Image by Paul Brennan from Pixabay

 While business units operated with considerable autonomy, they were expected to align around shared goals, platforms, and architectural principles.

-This environment necessitated an architectural approach that was collaborative, adaptive, data-informed, and scalable.
-The Grounded Architecture methodology emerged as my response to these challenges.
+This environment required an architectural approach that was collaborative, adaptive, data-informed, and scalable.
+Grounded Architecture emerged as my response to those conditions.

 Practicing Architecture at a Global Scale

-I’ve refined my approach within truly global and multicultural organizations operating at massive scale:
+I refined this approach in genuinely global and multicultural organizations operating at massive scale:

 • Covering diverse geographies, cultures, and languages